pyxu-org/pyxu/doc/intro/installation.rst

 ------------------

 The core of **Pyxu** is lightweight and straightforward to install.
-You'll need Python (>= 3.9, < 3.12) and a few mandatory dependencies.
+You'll need Python (>= 3.9, < 3.12) and a few mandatory Python packages.
 While these dependencies will be automatically installed via ``pip``, we highly recommend installing NumPy and SciPy via ``conda`` to benefit from optimized math libraries.

 First, to install NumPy and SciPy from conda-forge: